jobrouter/typo3-connector/Documentation/usage.rst

 -----------

 JobRouter Version
-   The version of the JobRouter installation.
+   The version of the JobRouter system.
 The version is automatically detected when a connection is established and therefore cannot be changed.

 Access
 ------